1104641003/dcase2017_task4_cvssp/README.md

 If you use this code, please cite our papers:

-[1] "Large-scale weakly supervised audio classification using gated convolutional neural network" https://arxiv.org/abs/1710.00343
+[1] "Large-scale weakly supervised audio classification using gated convolutional neural network" accepted by ICASSP2018 https://arxiv.org/abs/1710.00343